Taxation of international executives

 What if the assignee comes back for a trip after residency has terminated?

-If the assignee comes back for a trip after his/her residency has been terminated his/her days spent in Iceland during his/her trip will not count.
-If the assignee leaves the country for holidays and enters the country again because of his/her assignment the days abroad are counted as days spent in Iceland.
+If the assignee comes back for a trip after their residency has been terminated their days spent in Iceland during their trip will not count.
+If the assignee leaves the country/territory for holidays and enters the country/territory again because of their assignment the days abroad are counted as days spent in Iceland.

 Do the immigration authorities in Iceland provide information to the local taxation authorities regarding when a person enters or leaves Iceland?